 Nope.
 That’s not a typo.
-The United States Conference of Catholic Bishops decided last year that RCIA (Rite of Christian Initiation for Adults) should be more appropriately named OCIA (Order of Christian Initiation for Adults).
+The United States Conference of Catholic Bishops decided in 2021 that RCIA (Rite of Christian Initiation for Adults) should be more appropriately named OCIA (Order of Christian Initiation for Adults).
 The USCCB’s decision applies to the process and the ritual book of prayers.

-So what’s the story behind the name change, after generations of using RCIA to define the process of welcoming new members into the Catholic Church?
+So what’s the story behind the name change, after generations of using RCIA to define the process of welcoming new members into the Catholic Church and Catholic faith?
 It turns out that there are decades of interesting history behind it.

 What’s In A Name?